• Skip to primary navigation

 Making it Ahead and Storage

 • Refrigerator.
 You can store the mousse for about 4 to 5 days in an airtight container in the refrigerator.
-(If you're serving it to guests, the mousse should be in the ramekins wrapped tightly in plastic that's not touching the top surface, without the garnishes, which should be added just before serving.)
+(If you're serving it to guests, the mousse should remain in the ramekins wrapped tightly in plastic that's not touching the top surface, without the garnishes, which should be added just before serving.)

 • Freezer.
 The mousse can be frozen for up to about 2 months in an airtight container.